 Meetha ghughra is a popular Gujarati sweet during the Diwali festival.
-Basically, deep-fried sweet dumplings prepared rava, coconut, and dry fruit stuffing.
-In India, ghughra is also called gujiya or karanji in different states. as a matter of fact, it is made with different stuffings too and each stuffings has its own purpose and rationale.
-In this recipe, I share Gujarati-style gujiya or ghughra into the mini size or biting size shape.
-This festival season does try this mini ghughra recipe and enjoy it with your friends and family members.
+Basically, a deep fried sweet dumplings prepared with Rava, coconut, and dry fruit stuffing.
+In India, ghughra is also called gujiya or karanji in different states. as a matter of fact, it is made with different stuffings too and each stuffing has its own purpose and rationale.
+In this recipe, I share Gujarati-style gujiya or ghughra into mini-size or biting-size shapes.
+This festival season do try this mini ghughra recipe and enjoy it with your friends and family members.

 - Firstly, roasting or rava is a key point to make tasty stuffing.
 Roast rava on low flame till it slightly changes its color and becomes aromatic.
 Also, vary the stuffing to your choice.